-I am pleased to submit the multi-year Activity Plan (the Plan) of the Labour Relations Board (the Board) for the fiscal years 2020-21, 2021-22, and 2022-23.
-This Plan has been prepared in compliance with the Transparency and Accountability Act.
-The Board is categorized as a category three government entity and it is required to prepare a performance-based activity plan.
+I am pleased to submit the multi-year Activity Plan (the Plan) for the Labour Relations been prepared in compliance with the requirements for a category three government entity pursuant to the Transparency and Accountability Act.
 The Board is accountable for the preparation of this Plan and the achievement of its objectives.
-In developing this Plan, the Board has considered the strategic directions of the Provincial Government.